Nordic Mining’s threat to a fertile fjord

 Norway stands alone in Europe

 In January 2018, the Norwegian government placed a four-year ban on new permits to dump mine waste to allow time for a thorough economic and environmental analysis of the practice.
 The decision does not immediately impact Nordic Mining’s project, which has already been permitted to dump.
+Unfortunately, the ban was lifted in 2021 when a new government was elected.

 “By calling for a ban on mine waste dumping into the sea, the government has revealed that they know the practice is environmentally unacceptable in 2018.
 The species-rich Førdefjord is an international treasure and the foundation of our livelihoods in coastal Norway.
 We must protect it and stop polluting the world’s already struggling oceans. ”Anne-Line Thingnes Førsund, born and raised in Vevring, near Nordic Mining’s proposed mine